Communicative Sciences and Disorders (MS)

 Academic Prerequisites

-Students who enter the MS program must have completed a bachelor’s degree, and are required to demonstrate mastery of foundational knowledge.
+Students who enter the Master of Science program must have completed a bachelor’s degree, and are required to demonstrate mastery of foundational knowledge.
 This can be accomplished by one of the following:

 1. completing an undergraduate major or post-baccalaureate certificate in CSD within the last 10 years.